Mortgages for UK Expats

 Credit check criteria for expat mortgages

-With a national mortgage, lenders have access to 6 years worth of information about your spending habits, credit performance and any potential issues via your credit report.
+With a national mortgage, UK lenders have access to 6 years worth of information about your spending habits, credit performance and any potential issues via your credit report.
 Unfortunately, for those who have been living abroad for some time, many of those actions will have disappeared, making credit limits, borrowing habits, payment histories, defaults and issues harder to check for lenders.

 If you can keep a UK credit report active, it can help with expat mortgage applications.
 Otherwise, you’ll have to find alternative ways of providing proof of the things lenders will expect to see.